-Rajkumar (2007) et al. found significant differences among genotype for all the characters in snake gourd.
+Rajkumar (2007) et al., found significant differences among genotype for all the characters in snake gourd.
 The heritable estimate was high for all the characters except days to first female flower.
-Banik et al. (2010) found in his experiment the parent P4 was the best general combiner for fruits per plant, first male and female flower.

-Quamruzzaman et al. (2008) conducted experiment the genetic divergence among thirty genotypes of ridge gourd (Luffa acutangula) at the farm of Olericulture Division, HRC and in different RARS, BAR] during the summer season of 2005.
-The genotype RGNO5, RGNO6, RGNO7, RGNO8, RGN 13, RGN 17, RGN 18, RGN27, RGN29 recorded highest cluster mean values for days to 1st male flower open (56.0 days) and single fruit weight (141.0 g) and RGNO3, RGN 12 lowest mean values for days to 1st female flower open (27.0 days) and single fruit weight (85.0 g).
+Banik et al., (2010) found in his experiment the parent P4 was the best general combiner for fruits per plant, first male and female flower.
+Quamruzzaman et al., (2008) studied experiment the genetic divergence among thirty genotypes of ridge gourd (Luffa acutangula) at the farm of Olericulture Division, HRC and in different RARS.
+BAR] during the summer season of 2005.
+The genotype RGNO5, RGNO6, RGNO7, RGN08, RGN 13, RGN 17, RGN 18, RGN27, RGN29 recorded highest cluster mean values for days to 1st male flower open (56.0 days) and single fruit weight (141.0 g) and RGNO3, RGN 12 lowest mean values for days to 1st female flower open (27.0 days) and single fruit weight (85.0 g).
 The role of days to 1st male flower open, days to 1 female flower open, fruit diameter, single fruit weight and fruit number in PCA indicates their importance in genetic divergence.
 Sureshbabu (1989) studied 50 genotypes of pumpkin and observed considerable variability for days to first male flower anthesis (41.0-73.0 days) and days to first female flower opening (41.0-84.5 days).
-Lowest PCV was observed for days to first male flower anthesis (13.08).
+Lowest PCV was observed for days to first male flower anthesis (13 .08).
+Ahamed et al., (2011) found the range of first flowering among twenty genotypes of pumpkin was at 52.0-73.7 days.